 Basics of Termination Cases

-People get fired everyday across California.
-What makes a termination a “wrongful termination?”
-As discussed above it means that the employer fired someone for a reason that violates California’s public policy.
+As discussed above, a wrongful termination means the employer fired someone for a reason that violates California’s public policy.
 It doesn’t mean that the termination was unfair.
 “Public policy” means that the discharge violated policies contained in CA case law, regulations, or the constitution.

 Here are some recent wrongful termination verdicts and settlements in California.